 Overall I can say that season 2 was a major improvement to all categories listed above, and leaves a better impression of what the show is really about.
 What that thing is varies from person to person however, I'd have to say that it's determination and the will & strength to never give up.
 The final product was indeed "very good" and I had a lot of fun watching it.
 8/10 from me mates.

 Let me start this off by saying that I really enjoyed the first season of Terra Formars, even with its somewhat lackluster story and mediocre character design.
 But I'll leave it at that because those weren't the reasons why most people enjoyed Terra Formars.
-I was also really hyped for the second season, as I expected the same viewing experience as I had with the first.
+I was also really hyped for the second season, as I expected the same viewing experience that I had with the first.

 Moving on to this so called second season : "Terra Formars Revenge" ( although "revenge" is probably what most of the Terra Formars fans want against the producers ).